Who are the Young Voices forum?

 Some young people in our group would describe themselves as living with a disability or as a disabled person, others would describe their needs differently, or prefer not to give themselves any particular ‘label’.
 We very much include neurodiversity and social, emotional, and mental health needs within the ‘umbrella’ of our group.
 All our members feel that young people having a voice is important, and are ’experts by experience’, who use services in West Sussex.

 We work with services on improving things for young people and their families.
-We have hybrid, fortnightly meetings on Zoom/in Person at Chichester County Hall.
+We have hybrid, fortnightly meetings on Zoom/in Person in Worthing.

 The capacity for this group is 12 members.
 It is open to ages 14 to 25.
 We encourage young people to join us, and if we reach our full capacity for our group meetings we would look at splitting the group.